revisitors/squareshuffle/README.md

 squareshuffle
 =============

-Takes pixel blocks from the image and rearranges them, like a slider puzzle pre-solution.
+Takes pixel blocks from the image and rearranges them, but with potential repeats [at least for now]

+http://thpcod.es:8000/ to try it stand-alone